-Deed concerning the purchase of band instruments by A.J.
-Henley and eight associates, all of Boone County, MO, on a monthly installment plan, from James F. Hurt.
+The papers contain a deed concerning the purchase of band instruments by A.J.
+Henley and eight associates, all of Boone County, Missouri, on a monthly installment plan, from James F. Hurt.

 Hunter, Max F., Collection, 1953-1976, (C2518)

 3.4 linear feet and 78 audio tapes

 The collection contains audio tapes of Ozark folklore collected by Max F. Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
 The collection also includes photocopies of lists, transcripts of songs, synopses, and indexes to the tapes.

 Huselton, Howard E. (1871-1948) Papers , 1883-1924, (K0467)